Telstra’s (Postpaid) SIM Only Plans – Is paying so much more for the network worth it?

 - You can get cheap deals on the Telstra Mobile Network :

-Let’s start by looking at the basics of Telstra’s plan structure.
+Let’s start by looking at the basics of Telstra’s inclusion structure.
 Then we can consider their content offerings and the all important network question.

 Nearly 60% of people now eschew 24 month agreements with the phone companies, preferring, instead, to buy the phone outright and add the SIM themselves.